Tunisia at the Africa Cup of Nations: 2004 African Cup of Nations

 In the quarter-finals, Senegal who had already beaten Lemerre as France coach 1–0 in the 2002 World Cup, faced him; Tunisia also won this game 1–0, with Mnari scoring in the second half after a scissor kick from Jaziri; this match is notorious for the appearance of fog on the pitch.
 In the semi-finals, Nigeria which had eliminated Cameroon.
 The match becomes very even until the end of playing time 1–1.
 The first goal was scored by Nigerian Jay-Jay Okocha, who scored a penalty after Tunisian defender Karim Haggui beat Nwankwo Kanu in the penalty area.
 Fifteen minutes later, Nigerian defender Seyi Olofinjana broke Tunisian striker Jaziri in the penalty area, with whom Tunisia also received a penalty.
 The Tunisian captain Khaled Badra equalized the score 1–1.
 The match is finally decided in the penalty shootout, which Tunisia wins 5–3 thanks to Haggui who takes the last shot.
 With the victory.
 Tunisia reached the final, where they faced Morocco.

-During the final, on 14 February 2004 at Stade 7 November in Radès in front of 70,000 supporters, Tunisia got off to a good start with a lead 1–0 after four minutes with Mehdi Nafti centered on Dos Santos, who scored his fourth goal of the tournament.
+During the final, on 14 February 2004 at Stade 7 November in Radès in front of 60,000 supporters, Tunisia got off to a good start with a lead 1–0 after four minutes with Mehdi Nafti centered on Dos Santos, who scored his fourth goal of the tournament.
 At the end of the first half, Morocco came back to score with a goal from Youssouf Hadji on a lift from Youssef Mokhtari.
 Seven minutes passed in the second half before another Tunisian striker, Jaziri gave his country the lead.
-The match finally ends with the score of 2–1, giving Tunisia their first Africa Cup of Nations title.
-Khaled Badra and Riadh Bouazizi lifted the trophy after receiving it from President Zine El Abidine Ben Ali.
-The Carthage Eagles are the 13th selection in history to be crowned African champions.
+As soon as referee Falla N'Doye blew the final whistle, scenes of jubilation erupted in the stadium and throughout the country.
+The Tunisian players performed a circuit of the pitch, then climbed onto the podium to receive their gold medals, while the Moroccan players received their silver medals.
+Later, President Ben Ali presented the trophy to Khaled Badra and Riadh Bouazizi, who then raised it high.
+The Eagles of Carthage became the 13th national team in history to be crowned African champions.
 Roger Lemerre also becomes the first coach to win two different continental tournaments after having previously won Euro 2000 with France.
-The national team also wins the African National Team of the Year award from the Confederation of African Football.
-The victory gave rise to the team's nickname, the "Eagles of Carthage" and as a result the team's badge was changed to incorporate an eagle.
+On 24 February, Ben Ali received the Tunisian team at the Carthage Palace, accompanied by members of the technical and administrative staff, and awarded them the National Order of Merit.
+Tunisia also won the African National Team of the Year award from the Confederation of African Football.